digitalfabrik/integreat-chat-llm/README.md

 To integrate Zammad, the following configuration has to be set:

 * Webhook to https://integreat-cms.example.com/api/v3/webhook/zammad/?token=$REGION_TOKEN
+* Create a group `integreat-chat`.
+All new issues will be assigned to this group.
+* Create a user that belongs to the `integreat-chat` group and create an access token.
 * Trigger for webhook:
   * Conditions: `Action is updated`, `Subject contains not "automatically generated message"`
   * Execute: webhook configured above